CPC Calculations: How to Calculate Your Max CPC

 Different product lines, types of services and areas of business will make you different levels of profit – but they’ll also make people more or less likely to convert in the first place.

-By separating out your conversion rates for different product categories or services, you’ll have a better idea of how much you should be spending.
+By separating out your conversion rates for different product categories or services, you’ll have a better idea of how much you should be spending on CPC Calculations.

 Another factor in conversion is familiarity.
 A way to stop this from skewing your conversion rate is by filtering out searches that include your brand name.